plone/documentation/about/styleguide.rst

     `Example <http://example.com>`_

-otherwise the URL will get lost during translation.
+otherwise the URL is not attached to the context it is used in, and that makes it harder for translations to use the right expressions.

 Syntax highlighting
 ===================